claudiavmbrito/Soteria/README.md

 #### Apache Spark

-To install Apache Spark to test the native version, please run and see `build.sh` in [`scripts`](https://github.com/claudiavmbrito/Soteria/tree/main/scripts)
+To install Apache Spark to test the vanilla version, please run and see `build.sh` in [`scripts`](https://github.com/claudiavmbrito/Soteria/tree/main/scripts)

 #### Intel SGX